smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 ## HOW HAPPY

-1. This shows we can combine a few of these APIs - sentiment and LUIS
+1. This shows we can combine a few of these APIs - EMOTION and LUIS
 2. Go to http://howhappy.co.uk/
-3. Upload Justin Beiber picture and upload.
+3. Upload Justin Beiber picture and talk about it
 4. Who is the happiest?
 The daughter
 5. Who is the saddest or angriest?
 No surprise there - the dad
 6. who is the most surprised?
 Apparently it is this girl..